Global Aid Effort Begins For Myanmar Quake Relief - UrduPoint

 - South Korea -

-South Korea's foreign ministry said it would send $2 million in humanitarian assistance "to support urgent rescue and relief efforts" after the earthquake.
+South Korea said it would send $2 million in humanitarian assistance "to support urgent rescue and relief efforts" after the earthquake.

 - New Zealand -